Atomic structure of nanosystems from first-principles simulations and microscopy experiments (AS-SIMEX 2026)

 - Advanced computational techniques for simulating STM and AFM images

-- Experimental methods for probing the atomic-scale properties:
+- Experimental methods for probing the defect properties:

-- Progress in aberration-corrected high resolution transmission electron microscopy (AC-HRTEM) studies of low-dimensional materials and other nanostructures
+- Progress in aberration-corrected high resolution transmission electron microscopy (AC-HRTEM) studies of defects and low-dimensional materials

 - Production of defects under electron beam and electron-beam-mediated engineering of nanostructures